Living with prostate cancer

 Help your family and friends by letting them know if you would like to talk about what’s happening and how you feel.

 You might find it easier to talk to someone other than your own friends and family.
-We have cancer information nurses you can call on freephone 0808 800 4040, from 9am to 5pm, Monday to Friday.

-Or you may prefer to see a counsellor.
+Or you may want to see a counsellor.

 You can chat with other people affected by cancer in our online forum.

 Specialist nurses can help if you’re finding it difficult to cope or if you have any problems.
 They can get you the help you need.
-They can also give you information.
+They can also give you information and signpost you to support in your local area.

-- dieticians
+dieticians

-- symptom control team
+symptom control team

-- physiotherapists
+physiotherapists

-Treatments such as surgery and hormone therapy can affect the amount of sex
+Treatments such as surgery and hormone therapy can affect the amount of sex in your body.
+This can affect you in different ways and cause symptoms.

 Prostate cancer treatments can affect your sex life in many ways.
 This includes infertility and having less interest in sex.

 Your GP manages your healthcare when you are at home.
-They can help with any medical problems that come up.
+Your specialist doctor will update your GP about your cancer care.
+Your GP can help with any medical problems that come up.
 They can also make referrals to a community service for you.
-The availability of the different community services may vary, depending on where you live.
+The availability of the different community services may vary depending on where you live.

 These nurses work in different places in your local area and may visit you in your home.
 They can: